rohangc/NeoVimForCPP/Readme.md

    * Git (should also automatically install Curl.
 If not, install Curl manually).
    * For the Treesitter syntax highlighting plugin to work, you need to install and add LLVM (Clang) C/C++ compiler to your PATH.
 (All this is done automatically, but refer this link for more information: https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support#llvm-clang).
    * Many plugins need Python to work.
 Install a 64-bit Python distribution, make it available through the PATH environment variable, and install the Python Neovim package by using command: "pip install neovim".
+   * Optional step - configure Neovim to use your favourite font:
+     * Install your favourite font and modify the line containing: 'vim.opt.guifont' in: 'init.lua' to load this font in Neovim.
+     * In our configuration file:
+       * On Linux: the default terminal font is used.
+       * On Windows, the font used in this configuration is: "Cascadia Code" (https://github.com/microsoft/cascadia-code/wiki/Installing-Cascadia-Code) which is installed automatically along with "Windows Terminal".

 3. Clone/copy the files of this repo into any directory of your choice.

 4. Invoke a Bash shell with access to Git.
 On Windows, this is also called as: "Git Bash":
    * Navigate to the directory where the cloned files are located.
    * Execute the script: 'NvimConfigure.sh'.
+   * Troubleshooting on Linux - if bash complains that the file was not found:
+     * Change the file encoding of the shell script from DOS to Unix.
+One way to do that is to open the script in Neovim, enter command: ":set ff=unix" and save the file.
+     * Set execute permissions on the shell script.
+In the bash shell, execute command: "chmod 555 ./*.sh".

 5. Invoke Neovim - it should automatically start installing plugins using the 'Lazy' plugin manager.
    * In the Lazy.nvim plugin manager GUI, key in: "Shift + U" multiple times to update all installed plugins.